openstack-archive/openstack-chef-repo/TESTING.md

     $ ssh-keygen
     $ nova keypair-add --pub-key=/root/.ssh/id_rsa.pub testing

 ### Create an instance ###

     $ nova flavor-list
     $ nova boot --flavor=1 --image=cirros --security-groups=allow_ssh --key-name=testing testserver

-wait a few seconds and the run `nova list`  if Status is not Active, wait a few seconds and repeat.
+Wait a few seconds and the run `nova list` if Status is not Active, wait a few seconds and repeat.

 Once status is active you should be able to log in via ssh to the listed IP.

-    $ ssh 192.168.100.2
+    $ ssh cirros@192.168.100.2

 # Testing with Vagabond #